meierac/wochenschau/SYNC_CONFLICT_RESOLUTION.md

 - The source calendar is the "source of truth"
 - Your local edits were experimental or temporary
 - You accidentally modified items and want to reset them

+### Understanding the Trade-offs

+**"Keep My Changes" is smart!** It doesn't abort the sync - it performs a partial sync:
+- ✅ Your edits are safe
+- ✅ New events are added
+- ✅ Deletions are processed
+- ✅ Other updates are applied
+- ❌ Your edits won't sync back to source

+**"Use Synced Data" is complete:**
+- ✅ Full synchronization
+- ✅ Everything matches the source
+- ❌ Your local edits are lost

 ### Avoiding Conflicts